Unity-Technologies/ml-agents/docs/Training-Domain-Randomization.md

 in supervised learning.
 This becomes problematic in cases where environments are randomly instantiated with varying objects or properties.

-To make agents robust and generalizable to different environments, the agent should be trained over multiple variations of the environment.
-Using this approach for training, the agent will be better suited to adapt (with higher performance) to future unseen variations of the environment
+To make agents robust and better generalizable to different environments, the agent should be trained over multiple variations of the environment.
+We refer to this approach as **Domain Randomization**.
+Using domain randomization for training, the agent will be better suited to adapt (with higher performance) to future unseen variations of the environment